 Massage or chiropractor for back pain?

 Both massage and chiropractic care are important when healing back pain.
-In addition, acupuncture and physical therapy should be implemented to achieve a holistic wellness plan that will cure back pain.
+Additionally, acupuncture and physical therapy should be part of a holistic wellness plan.

 How long does it take to feel the effects of chiropractic care for back pain?

-Every person and every injury or stint of chronic pain necessitates a different plan for chiropractic care.
-Having said this, usually one chiropractic session will not cure chronic back pain.
-Most often, chiropractors like to see patients 1-2 times per week for 6 weeks or more.
-For back pain and specifically lower back pain, chiropractors will create a custom plan for physical wellness which will outline how many sessions are necessary to achieve the patients goals, according to Thrive Spine and Sports Rehabilitation in NJ.
+Every person and every case of chronic pain is different.
+Usually, one session will not cure chronic back pain.
+Chiropractors often see patients 1–2 times per week for six weeks or more.
+For lower back pain, they’ll create a custom plan outlining how many sessions are necessary to achieve your goals, according to Thrive Spine & Sports Rehabilitation in NJ.